Find Affordable College Courses

 Twin Falls, ID

-Out of the 5 schools in the Rocky Mountains Region that were part of this year’s ranking, College of Southern Idaho landed the # 2 spot on the list.
-Located in the town of Twin Falls, College of Southern Idaho is a public school with a medium-sized student population.
+A rank of #2 on this year’s list means College of Southern Idaho is a great place for horticulture students working on their undergraduate certificate.
+Located in the remote town of Twin Falls, College of Southern Idaho is a public school with a medium-sized student population.

 Read full report on Horticulture at College of Southern Idaho